vendia/blog/posts/2022-05-10-improve-your-data-mesh.md

 * **Agility and Autonomy** - Teams empowered to pursue business priorities with minimal cross-team touchpoints
 * **Technology Flexibility** - Teams enabled to select the best technology for a given problem space, without impacting other teams
-* **Operational Ownership** - Teams responsible for owning and operating the services they're responsible for, with the freedom to deploy small changes frequently
+* **Operational Ownership** - Teams responsible for owning and operating the services, with the freedom to deploy small changes frequently
 * **Better, More Resilient Applications** - Teams able to support real business needs more consistently, reliably, and effectively, and with the additional benefit of better application resilience

 The same fundamental challenges that made teams rethink the best way to build and operate monolithic _operational_ applications are forcing teams to reconsider how to build and operate _analytic_ applications.
 Thankfully, the same DDD fundamentals that inspired microservices can be applied to monolithic analytic applications as well.